 Disclaimer: Clare at BikEscape is my go-to mountain biking person.
 Not only is she passionate about biking, she’s extremely knowledgeable about biking and the Banff area.
-My kids have attended her summer bike camps and I’ve received amazing tips from her through group rides (both mountain biking and fat biking).
-I’ve also had a sneak peek of her fat biking tour around Banff, which was a super fun outing!
+My kids have attended her summer bike camps and I’ve taken ladies skills sessions for mountain biking plus received amazing tips from her through group rides (both mountain biking and fat biking).
+I’ve also been on her fat biking tour around Banff, which is always a super fun outing!

 Fat Biking in Canmore